Basic Methods

 Now let us learn four psycho-physical exercises.
 They got this name because their psychic component is combined with simultaneously performing physical movements, with the latter contributing to the mastering of the former.
 The basic idea of these exercises was invented by Peter Dânov, a mystic of the beginning of the 20th century; later it was developed by Omraam Mikhael Aivanhov, and then by us.

 The second exercise is called Giving Away.
 We hold the hands against the chest and then make a wide gesture moving them forward and apart: what we have received, we must give away to other people — our level of spiritual advancement is measured by our ability to give.
 Also, so that a vessel may get filled with fresh water, it needs to be emptied first.
-He who does not empty himself by giving away what he has, does not get renewed, does not grow.
+They who do not empty themselves by giving away what they have, do not get renewed, do not grow.
 We repeat this exercise again and again, pouring out, giving away all the good that we have accumulated — generously, without the desire to receive a reward.
 Send subtlest and intense waves of streaming fresh and pure love far forward.
 Feel how the chest gets inflated by the energy of love that comes swelling from behind.
 A flower, exhaling a tender fragrance, starts to blossom out in the middle of the chest.
 Send these subtle vibrations forward.
 This is the fragrance of love itself!

 The fourth exercise is called Climbing Up.
 We raise the hands up with the palms facing sideward and then bring them down laterally, making sweeps.
 Repeat this movement several times, with each sweep we hatch out of another coarse envelope, as it were, and become lighter, purer; we rise to the source of the light above — to the sun… It becomes very close to us; a few more swings and we reach it… Flow into space of the purest and subtlest light, and enjoy being in it… Then slowly get down to the earth feeling the sun in the chest.
 Stand on the ground and shine at people and all other living beings with sunlight coming from the chest!